You can’t escape the headlines that claim property markets, particularly in the large, mainland capitals, have started to fall.

 Many a property “expert” has tried and failed when it comes to pouncing on real estate at just the right time.

-But you’ll only know that you missed the opportunity of a lifetime after it’s passed you buy, and conversely the decision to jump on what looks like a bandwagon will only reveal itself to be a sheer drop off a cliff once it’s too late.
+But you’ll only know that you missed the opportunity of a lifetime after it’s passed you by, just like the decision to jump on what looks like a bandwagon will only reveal itself to be a sheep drop off a cliff once it’s too late.

 So, don’t even bother speculating on the future of the market.